Terreii/use-pouchdb/docs/basics/sync.md

 > [couch_peruser](https://docs.couchdb.org/en/3.1.0/config/couch-peruser.html) became with Apache CouchDB version 3 a setting.
 If enabled, CouchDB will create for every user a database, pre-configured for their access!
 >
 > But couch_peruser was before version 3 possible, you just had to do everything yourself.
+>
+> If you don't setup an admin in PouchDB-Server, then everyone is admin (called **admin-party**)!
+Which allows the client PouchDB to create the user-database.

 ## Basics